 Egg whites and almond mixture.

-- Add meringue in several additions to the paste mixture.
+- Add meringue in three additions to the paste mixture.

 - The next step is a make-or-break moment.